galtproject/galtproject-docs/whitepaper/en/Whitepaper.md

 Also they upgrade group contracts.

-On the "Global governance" level, the protocol participants (Property owners, Oracles, Galt Holders) determine global parameters such as:
+On the "Global governance" level, the GALT holders use their stake to determine global parameters such as:

 - size of the general protocol commission and commision for particular smart contracts;
-- commission distribution between GALT Auto buyback Contract and Reputation Staking Reward Contract (This is described in the "Commission distribution" section);
 - upgrade contracts;
 - start Auctions for unclaimed territories (This is described in the "Creating property records, property protection and use cases on the territories without existing states" section);
 - others.